ppy/osu-wiki/wiki/Beatmap_Editor_Guides/Compressing_Videos/en.md

 3) If the following shows up because the video is h.264 (h.264 is the best right now):

+   a) Press either (no is better unless the program crashes).

 ![](CV_01.png "CV_01.png")

-a) Press either (no is better unless the program crashes).

-4) Select Audio -&gt; Main Track
+4) Select Audio -> Main Track

 ![](CV_02.png "CV_02.png")

-5) Select Audio Source -&gt; None
+5) Select Audio Source -> None

 ![](CV_03.png "CV_03.png")